aldente0630/gauss-rank-scaler/README.md

 ## Usage

-All of the encoders are fully compatible sklearn transformers, so they can be used in pipelines or in your existing scripts.
+Gauss Rank Scaler is a fully compatible sklearn transformer that can be used in pipelines or existing scripts.
 Supported input formats include numpy arrays and pandas dataframes.
-If the cols parameter isn't passed, all columns with object or pandas categorical data type will be encoded.
-Please see the docs for transformer-specific configuration options.
+All columns that are passed will be .

 ## Example